richiejiang9/front-end-developer-challenge/README.md

 # To the Team
-Hi all, thank you for the opportunity to work on this front-end project!
+Hi all, thank you for the opportunity to work on this project!
 The technologies used were Javascript, React, and SCSS.

-For the project, I treated it as a real app and tried to think ahead.
-The tree, paths and runes were all seperated so that they would be easy to re-use for future endeavors.
+For the project, I treated it as a real appication and tried to think ahead.
+The tree, paths and runes were all seperated into individual components so that they would be easy to re-use for future endeavors.

-I utilized a runesData JSON object that had each rune's information, with the intent of treating it like a respone from a service call.
-If additional rune branches were to be displayed, the back-end would simply need to add another branch with its runes to the JSON.
+I utilized a runesData JSON object that had each rune's information, with the intent of treating it like a response from a API call.
+If additional rune branches were to be displayed, the 'back-end team' would simply need to add another branch with its runes to the JSON.

+For an additional feature, I focused on adding readability and clarity for desktop users.
+I created a tooltip that displays the name of the rune after hovering over it for 1.5 seconds.
+I thought of the idea after not being quite sure what the fifth rune was.
+I labelled it Skiing as a best guess.

 ## Installation and Usage
 Clone the project to your local machine: